MFloru/Bacchus-R1/Meeting_2.md

 **Discussion over references**
 *Guideline for writing an industrial Report => we really all have to read it to have an idea of how to analyze (which parts)*

+**Role assignment**
+*Matthias is responsible for public relations*
+*Max and Melinda are our designers*
+*Marie is responsible for the organization and paperwork ^^* *Iker is responsible for GitHub issues*
+*Still, each member will possibly work in category he is not responsible for*

 **Assignments for next week**

 *everybody has to read carefully the industrial_analysis reference*